Video interview tips - 11 ways to impress the hiring manager | Main Region | TS

 There are many different potential platforms that your interviewer could use for the job interview.
-Once you know what platform will be used, download the necessary app and, if required, set up your profile.
+You may, for instance, be invited to a Skype interview.
+Or, perhaps, you are asked to attend a Zoom or Teams interview.
+Either way, once you know what platform will be used, download the necessary app and, if required, make sure you create a professional profile.
 In most cases, the first thing that your interviewer will see is your profile photo and username, so ensure both are suitable and depict you in a professional light.

 This is also a good opportunity to run through possible interview questions and answers and receive feedback from a trusted friend or family member.

 If you can’t enlist the help of someone to run through this with you, record yourself on video answering potential interview questions.
 While this may feel strange initially, it’s a helpful way to see how your body language and intonation translate over camera, while allowing you to test the quality of your sound, lighting and video.